Questions about aged care homes

 If I agree to an aged care home, what happens next?

-The aged care home will want to formalise the offer.
 This will involve some paperwork and contracts about your care, accommodation, and any extra services you may elect to receive.

 Your aged care home can help make sense of the information.
 You can also ask family, friends, carers or a legal professional for help.